memikj-eldar-unilu/Perplexity-Text-Attack---Final-Project/README.md

 *   `run_perplexity_on_attacked.py`: This script calculates the perplexity score for both the original and the attacked datasets and saves the results into `.csv` files.

-*   `comparison_notebook.ipynb`: This is a Jupyter Notebook that you can use to see the results.
+*   `comparison_notebook.ipynb`: This is a   Notebook that you can use to see the results.
 It loads the scores from the `.csv` files and shows a chart comparing the perplexity of the original text versus the attacked text.

 ## 3. Workflow Diagram